Boost Event-Driven Tactile Learning with Location Spiking Neurons

 \section{Methods}

-In this section, we first demonstrate the spatial recurrent neuronal dynamics of location spiking neurons by introducing notations for the existing spiking neuron models and extending them to the location spiking neuron models.
-We then introduce various models with location spiking neurons for event-driven tactile learning.
+In this section, we first demonstrate the spatial recurrent neuronal dynamics of location spiking neurons by introducing notations for the existing spiking neurons and extending them to the location spiking neurons.
+We then introduce two models with location spiking neurons for event-driven tactile learning.
 Last, we provide implementation details and algorithms related to the proposed models.